Hausdorff dimension of Cantor intersections and robust heterodimensional cycles for heterochaos horseshoe maps: Main Tools

 \begin{lemma}[the gap lemma \cite{New70}] Let $S_1, S_2$ be two interleaved Cantor sets in $\mathbb R$ such that $\tau(S_1)\tau(S_2)>1$.
 Then $S_1\cap S_2$ is non-empty. \end{lemma}

-The gap lemma does not imply any lower bound of the Hausdorff dimension of the intersection.
-The next result in \cite{HKY93} asserts that the intersection of two interleaved Cantor sets with large thicknesses contains a Cantor set with large thickness.
+The gap lemma asserts that two interleaved Cantor sets on the real line intersect each other if the product of their thicknesses is greater than one.
+It does not imply any lower bound of the Hausdorff dimension of the intersection of the two Cantor sets.
+Indeed, Williams \cite{Wil91} observed that two interleaved Cantor sets can have thicknesses well above $1$ and still only intersect at a single point.
+The next theorem in \cite{HKY93} asserts that the intersection of two interleaved Cantor sets with large thicknesses contains a Cantor set with large thickness.

-\begin{theorem}[{\rm in \cite[p.881, Remark]{HKY93}}] For any $\epsilon\in(0,1)$ there exists $\delta>0$ such that if two Cantor sets $S_1$, $S_2$ in $\mathbb R$ with $\tau(S_1)> \delta$, $\tau(S_2)> \delta$ are interleaved, then $S_1\cap S_2$ contains a Cantor set whose thickness is at least $(1-\epsilon)\sqrt{\min\{\tau(S_1),\tau(S_2)\}}$. \end{theorem}
+\begin{theorem}[{\rm in \cite[p.881, Remark]{HKY93}}] For any $\varepsilon\in(0,1)$ there exists $T>0$ such that if two Cantor sets $S_1$, $S_2$ in $\mathbb R$ with $\tau(S_1)> T$, $\tau(S_2)> T$ are interleaved, then $S_1\cap S_2$ contains a Cantor set whose thickness is at least $(1-\varepsilon)\sqrt{\min\{\tau(S_1),\tau(S_2)\}}$. \end{theorem}

-We will deal with Cantor sets which are subsets of $C^1$ curves in $\mathbb R^3$.
+We will deal with Cantor sets which are subsets of $C^2$ curves in $\mathbb R^3$.
 Their thicknesses will be defined with respect to the induced metrics on these curves.